juliangav/www.julian.is/_posts/2017-01-15-baseline-for-fast-loading-websites.md

 Even though both versions of the website have the exact same assets to load, the start-render time of the Critical CSS version was 67% faster than the original.

 This can get easily automated with the use of a Gulp/Grunt plugin.
-Smashing Magazine wrote a [detailed article](https://www.smashingmagazine.com/2015/08/understanding-critical-css/){:target="_blank"} on the subject with great insight on how to use in production.
+Smashing Magazine wrote a [detailed article](https://www.smashingmagazine.com/2015/08/understanding-critical-css/){:target="_blank" rel="noopener"} on the subject with great insight on how to use in production.